MadRiver44/Project-4/README.md

     es6
     Redux *(learned in dev, implemented in dev, scrapped in production) Async Storage *(learned in dev, implemented in dev, scrapped in production)

+### 7. Future Development

+Phase 2 is adding geolocation with current position with scene to scene navigation.